baezortega/mutree/README.md

 ## Installation

-Muttree depends on the installation of the following software:
+muttree depends on the installation of the following software:

-* [__RAxML__](http://sco.h-its.org/exelixis/web/software/raxml/index.html).
-Muttree requires compiling the `raxmlHPC-SSE3` and `raxmlHPC-PTHREADS-SSE3` RAxML executables, which should work well in processors up to 5 years old.
+* [__RAxML__](http://sco.h-its.org/exelixis/web/software/raxml/index.html). muttree requires compiling the `raxmlHPC-SSE3` and `raxmlHPC-PTHREADS-SSE3` RAxML executables, which should work well in processors up to 5 years old.

 * A recent [__Java__](https://www.java.com) runtime (1.6+) (which may be already installed in your system).

 * Although it is not required in order to run the pipeline, some visualisation tool is needed to open the output tree files. [__FigTree__](http://tree.bio.ed.ac.uk/software/figtree) can read the Nexus format in which the substitution trees are output.
 The tree showing the bootstrap support values (in Newick format) can be opened using e.g. [__Dendroscope__](http://dendroscope.org/), or converted to a different format.

-Muttree already includes its own (slightly customized) version of the treesub pipeline, named 'treesub-TCG'.
+muttree already includes its own (slightly customized) version of the treesub pipeline, named 'treesub-TCG'.
 Therefore, installing treesub is not necessary, although in some cases it may have to be re-compiled (see NOTE below).

 The following instructions describe the steps for installing muttree and all its components in an Ubuntu 14.04.4 system; they should be valid for any Ubuntu or Debian Linux distribution.
-The tools employed have available Mac and Windows versions (please consult their respective websites).
-Muttree itself has not been tested on Mac or Windows systems, but it might work with an appropriate Bash shell.
+The tools employed have available Mac and Windows versions (please consult their respective websites). muttree itself has not been tested on Mac or Windows systems, but it might work with an appropriate Bash shell.

  1. __Install RAxML__